FRCTeam3206/RomiTimed23/LESSONS.md

 git checkout -b "your-branch-name"
 ```
 This command both creates and checks-out (makes active) the new branch.
 Branch names should be short and descriptive.
 The name can't contain spaces, so it is common to use dashes between words for readability.

+The branch you create will be based on whatever code is in your current working directory.
+If you make edits to the code, then create a new branch, your edits will be available in your new branch.

 You can see which branch you are on by typing:
 ```